belenfh999/TDD-FizzBuzz/README.md

 | ------------------------ | --------------------- | ------------------ | ----------- |
 | C#                       | xUnit                 | Visual Studio Code | .NET Core   |

+## Creating The Project using a bash script

+- Give execution permissions to create_project_TDD.sh in case it does not have them:

+`chmod +x create_project_TDD.sh`

+- Simply execute the bash script giving it as a parameter the name of the Project:

+`./create_project_TDD.sh ImmutableStack`

+**NOTE:** The script will check whether dotnet is installed and in case it is not, it will install it (only available for LINUX/MACOSX computers).

 ## Creating The Project From Scratch

 - Go to the directory where you want your project to be and run: